Generic Name: carbachol (KAR-ba-kol)

-Carbachol drops is used for:
+Carbachol drops are used for:

 Treating glaucoma.
 It may also be used for other conditions as determined by your doctor.

-Carbachol drops is a cholinergic agent.
+Carbachol drops are a cholinergic agent.
 The exact way carbachol drops works is not fully understood.
 It works by contracting the iris and other parts of the eye, resulting in reduction of eye pressure.

 Do NOT use carbachol drops if:

 - you are allergic to any ingredient in carbachol drops